Qonfused/OSX-Hyper-V/docs/README.md

 ---

-### 4. Using this EFI with macOS
+### 5. Using this EFI with macOS

-Installation of macOS should fall in line with the [Installation Process][Dortania-Guide/Installation-Process] section of the Dortania Guide.
+Refer to the [Installation Process][Dortania-Guide/Installation-Process] section of the Dortania Guide.
 Some additional post-install sections are provided to facilitate with Hyper-V (or project) specifics.

 [Dortania-Guide/Installation-Process]: https://dortania.github.io/OpenCore-Install-Guide/installation/installation-process.html